FAIRmat-NFDI/nomad-docs/docs/tutorial/NOMAD_ELN.md

     To effectively document this experiment, we will create and interlink electronic lab notebook (ELN) entries in NOMAD.
 These entries will include key entities such as substances, instruments, and samples, as well as activities like material processing and measurements.
 By structuring the data in this way, we ensure a comprehensive and FAIR-compliant record of the experiment.

     ![Overview of the example entities and activities](images/ELN_2.png)
+---

+## What you will learn

+In this tutorial, you will learn how to:

+1. Create and manage an ELN upload in NOMAD
+2. Create ELN entries for substances, samples, instruments, processes, and measurements using built-in schemas
+3. Reference and interlink ELN entries to represent complete experimental workflows
+4. Document material processing steps and visualize them using workflow graphs
+5. Combine processes and measurements into a single experiment entry
+6. Search, filter, and explore your ELN entries using the NOMAD GUI and custom widgets

 ## Create a new ELN upload